home I index I latest I glossary I introductions I e-mail I about this site

 Andrew, Norwich

-Josiah being tender of age I think that panels like the top one must have once been more common, and that this is a rare survival.
-It is a reminder to us that the Church of England nearly didn't exist at all; if Edward VI had lived, and had gone on to impose all his ideas, then there would have been no more Bishops, no more sacraments, and we would all have become presbyterians.
-The second panel is even more interesting; it was obviously placed by members of a puritan congregation after the death of Elizabeth, to flag up their concern that the incoming James I might have been more tolerant of those evil, treacherous, sulphur-breathing Catholics.
-They needn't have worried.
-Simon Knott, November 2005 |
+Josiah being tender of age I think that panels like the first one must have once been more common, and that this is a rare survival.
+It is a reminder to us that the Church of England nearly didn't exist at all, for if Edward VI had lived into adulthood and had gone on to impose all his ideas, then there would have been no more Bishops, no more sacraments, and we would all have become presbyterians.
+The second panel is even more interesting, for it was obviously placed by members of a puritan congregation after the death of Elizabeth, to flag up their concern that the incoming James I might have been more tolerant of those evil, treacherous, sulphur-breathing Catholics.
+Of course, they needn't have worried.
+Simon Knott, March 2018 |

 Amazon commission helps cover the running costs of this site.